Sodium Hyaluronate

 Sodium hyaluronate vs hyaluronic acid: What's the difference?

 Despite sodium hyaluronate being a form of hyaluronic acid, they actually behave differently on the skin, so it’s worth noting those differences.
+It gets confusing because sometimes you’ll see the two used interchangeably.

 A product might be named a hyaluronic acid-based product but if you look at the ingredients list it could list sodium hyaluronate.
 So if you're after a sodium hyaluronate serum specifically, be sure to check out the product labels to confirm.